 But fostering also has many personal benefits for you too:

-Doing a role that puts family at its heart
+- Doing a role that puts the family at its heart

 As a foster parents with Fostering People, you'll also receive discounts at hundreds of attractions and high street stores…

 Do I need any experience to become a foster parent?